Parth-nXp/BrainSegNet/README.md

 ### 1. `dataset.py`
    - **Purpose**: Contains the `BrainMRIDataset` class, responsible for loading and preprocessing brain MRI images and their corresponding masks.
    - **Key Functionality**:
-     - `__getitem__()`: Loads, normalizes, and returns the MRI image and mask as PyTorch tensors.
+     - `__getitem__()`: Loads an MRI image and its corresponding mask, resizes them to a target size, normalizes the pixel values, and returns them as PyTorch tensors.
+The image can optionally be augmented using transformations.
-     - `__len__()`: Returns the size of the dataset.
+     - `__len__()`: Returns the number of samples (image-mask pairs) in the dataset.

 ### 2. `model.py`
-   - **Purpose**: Contains the U-Net architecture used for segmenting the MRI images.
+   - **Purpose**: Defines the U-Net architecture, which is used for segmenting brain MRI images.
    - **Key Functionality**:
-     - Defines the U-Net architecture with an encoder-decoder structure using convolutional layers, batch normalization, and ReLU activations.
+     - The U-Net architecture is defined with an encoder-decoder structure.
+The encoder progressively downsamples the input using convolutional layers, while the decoder upsamples it back to the original resolution, concatenating corresponding encoder layers via skip connections.
-     - Implements `forward()` method to handle the forward pass through the network.
+     - Implements `forward()` method to perform the forward pass of the U-Net.
+This method defines how the data flows through the encoder, the bottleneck (middle layers), and the decoder to produce a segmentation map.

 ### 3. `train.py`
-   - **Purpose**: Contains the `train_model()` function, which manages the training loop.
+   - **Purpose**: Contains the `train_model()` function, which manages the model's training loop, including loss calculation, metric tracking, and model optimization.
    - **Key Functionality**:
-     - Performs forward and backward passes, computes the loss using binary cross-entropy with logits, and updates model weights using the Adam optimizer.
+     - **Training Loop**: Performs forward and backward passes on the training data, computes the loss using the Dice coefficient loss function, and updates the model’s weights using the Adam optimizer.
+     - **Metrics Calculation**: During each epoch, the Dice coefficient and IoU (Intersection over Union) are calculated to assess the segmentation accuracy.
+     - **Model Checkpointing**: Saves the model's weights whenever the validation loss improves during training.
+     - **Learning Rate Scheduling**: Adjusts the learning rate using a scheduler after a fixed number of epochs.

 ### 4. `evaluate.py`
-   - **Purpose**: Contains the `evaluate_model()` function to visualize the segmentation performance of the trained model.
+   - **Purpose**: Contains the `evaluate_model()` function to visualize the performance of the trained U-Net model on the test dataset.
    - **Key Functionality**:
-     - Displays the original MRI, ground truth mask, and predicted mask side by side for qualitative evaluation.
+     - **Visualization**: For a random batch of images from the test set, the original MRI image, the ground truth segmentation mask, and the predicted segmentation mask are displayed side by side.
+This allows qualitative assessment of the model's performance on unseen data.
+     - **Inference**: The model is put into evaluation mode `(model.eval())`, and predictions are generated without gradient computation for efficiency.

 ### 5. `main.py`
-   - **Purpose**: The main entry point of the project, responsible for integrating dataset loading, model training, and evaluation.
+   - **Purpose**: Serves as the main entry point for the project, integrating dataset loading, model training, and model evaluation into one cohesive pipeline.
    - **Key Functionality**:
+     - **Dataset Preparation**: Loads the dataset and splits it into training and testing sets.
+Applies necessary transformations like data augmentation for training.
+     - **Model Initialization**: Instantiates the U-Net model, optimizer, and learning rate scheduler.
-     - Loads the dataset, trains the model, saves the trained weights, and evaluates the model on the test dataset.
+     - **Training and Validation**: Trains the model using the `train_model()` function and tracks the model’s performance on the validation set.
-## Dataset
+     - **Evaluation**: After training, the model is evaluated using the `evaluate_model()` function, which visualizes predictions on the test set.

 The dataset used in this project comes from two key sources: